civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ### Configurations

-Configurations is a way to inject common data (env vars, volumes) into notebooks.
+Configurations is a way to inject common data (environment variables, volumes) into notebooks.
 These can describe additional runtime requirements to be injected into the Pod at creation time.

 ### Affinity / Tolerations